GhanaNauticalnfo/snapper/docs/sync-feature.md

 ### How It Works

 1. **Server Side**:
-   - Maintains a `sync_log` table that tracks all changes (create/update/delete) to routes, markers, and hazards
+   - Maintains a `sync_log` table that tracks all changes (create/update/delete) to synced entities
    - When data changes, marks old entries as `is_latest=false` and inserts new entry with `is_latest=true`
    - Provides single endpoint `/api/data/sync?since=timestamp` that returns only latest changes after given timestamp